Housing Agreement 2012-13Version 1.13

-Residence Life representatives may enter your room at any time for general inspections.
+Campus Living representatives may enter your room at any time for general inspections.
 Safety and health inspections may involve the observation of closet and/or storage areas and include, but are not limited to, inspections preceding Thanksgiving and spring breaks.
-These inspections do not allow for the search of your personal property absent a reasonable reason to search.
+These inspections do not allow for the search of your personal property.
 Every effort is made to notify you ahead of time and for you to be present during the inspection.
 However, if schedules do not coincide, the inspection will proceed.
 During Christmas break, all residence halls are locked down.
 However, University personnel may enter your room for preventive maintenance on a predetermined schedule.
 Personal belongings are left at one’s own risk.
 The University reserves the right to cooperate with appropriate law enforcement agencies to affect a room search in emergency situations or when all legal requirements for search have been met.
 Entry can be gained by use of a pass key or by any other means deemed necessary.

 L8.
 QUIET HOURS (return to index)

 In order to meet the many requests of resident students for a better living and learning environment on campus, specific times have been set aside as quiet hours for residents to relax, study, and sleep.
 This means that doors should be kept closed when stereos or TVs are on or when groups of people are talking.
 Groups of students in the courtyard areas must also observe the quiet hours.
 Use headphones if you like loud music.
 Listed below are the quiet hours now in effect.
 Any resident may ask another resident to lower the volume of music, voices, or both.